GustawXYZ/dactyl_manuform_rp2040/README.md

 |16|GP17|
 |10|GP16|

-I used the 4 pin jack 3.5mm connection.
-It uses SERIAL_USART_FULL_DUPLEX (whatever that means) Conenctions are as following:
+I used a 4 pin jack 3.5mm connection.
+It uses SERIAL_USART_FULL_DUPLEX (whatever that means).

+Conenctions are as following:

 |Left PiPico|Right PiPico|